 - It’s teachable.
 Leading researchers at UW Madison are finding compassion and kindness are teachable.
 It’s like a muscle training – the more we exercise compassion and kindness, the stronger those skills are.

-- Best of all, kindness only takes a moment, as this KindnessSG Flashmob shows us.
+- Best of all, kindness only takes a moment.

 Is Workplace Kindness Part of Your Company’s Culture?